 Preparing the zucchini slices is not difficult: roll them around in flour, then beaten egg, and lastly a panko-parmesan mix.
 Then I pan-fry them — not deep fry — in a shallow layer of oil deep enough to just barely cover the bottom of my pan.
 I love how I can fry these zucchini slices nice and crisp without having to resort to using a ton of oil, as you would for deep frying.
 I prefer to keep the oil at a temperature around 350 F, which means that each zucchini slice will need about 3 minutes of frying on each side.
 Your frying oil will change temperature quickly as you cook, as it drops quite a bit when you add zucchini slices to the pan.
 I keep my thermometer handy and adjust the heat level accordingly.
 You’ll know when your oil has increased or decreased in temperature when it takes less or more than about 3 minutes to cook the zucchini slices to a golden brown color.

 The sriracha sauce is both sweet and spicy, and gives a nice flavor kick to the fried zucchini.
-I’ve used this exact dipping sauce in many of my other recipes because it goes great with fried foods, such as fried avocado egg rolls, fried vegetable egg rolls, and cream cheese fried wontons.
+I’ve used this exact dipping sauce in many of my other recipes because it goes great with fried foods, such as fried chicken, fried avocado egg rolls, fried vegetable egg rolls, and cream cheese fried wontons.
 If you’re the greedy type, you might want to double the sauce so that you don’t have to share with anyone.

 - Set up 3 stations: 1 bowl with flour, 1 bowl with beaten eggs, and 1 bowl with panko, parmesan cheese, salt, and pepper mixed together.